 More recently, rephasing invariant formulae for the CP phases \cite{Yang:2025hex,Yang:2025law,Yang:2025ftl} produce a simple sum rule relating the CP phases and angles $\delta_{\rm PDG}+\delta_{\rm KM}=\pi-\alpha+\gamma$.
-This led to a discovery of an underlying order between the random CP phases and angles.
+This led to the discovery of an underlying order between the random CP phases and angles.

-In this letter, to establish exact sum rules connecting the nine CP phases and the nine angles of unitarity triangles, we first derive rephasing invariant formulae for each CP phase in terms of elements of the mixing matrix $V$ and $\det V$.
-Next, we present sum rules between the phases and angles, showing that the previously known sum rule arises as a special case of these relations.
+In this letter, to organize relations connecting the nine CP phases and the nine angles of unitarity triangles, we first derive rephasing invariant formulae for each CP phase in terms of elements of the mixing matrix $V$ and $\det V$.
+Next, we present exact sum rules between the phases and angles, demonstrating that the previous sum rule is a special case of these relations.